Porcupine Meatballs are a bit different than a normal meatball as they contain rice, which makes them a “porcupine.”

 This recipe box is a light blueish green metal box.

-At this time we don’t know much about the history Vintage Recipe Box 42.
-Once we know more, we will update all the related posts.
+At this time we don’t know much about the history of Vintage Recipe Box 42.
+If we find out more, we will update our information.

 Click here to view all the recipes in Vintage Recipe Box 42.

 We do not know how the person in the clipping is related to the original recipe box owner.